k-wall/mock-console-server/README.md

 ## Patch address space

-NOTE: patch operation requires a JSON patch of the resource to be updated.
-The patch itself is a stringify JSON list.
+To patch an address space, pass the input object corresponding to the address space's metadata and a JSON patch of the resource's spec describing the update to be made.

  The mock server currently implements RFC 6902 application/json-patch+json.

 ```
 mutation patch_as(